acidburn0zzz/polymorph_pixdist/readme.md

 `Compress SVG`: If the provided mimetype matches the `compress-svg` settings.
 SVGO will attempt to optimize the file.

-`Stream To Destination`: A Stream is then opened to the Destination bucket and the file is saved to `aws:dest` bucket.
+`To Destination`: The file is now uploaded to the destination bucket and the file is saved to `aws:dest` bucket.